joheras/MotilityJ/README.md

 ### Windows

-First install [Python 3.7.6](https://www.python.org/downloads/release/python-376/).
+First install [Python](https://www.python.org/downloads/).
 After downloading the Python executable, when installing it, it is important to select the option "Add Python 3 to PATH" in the first window that appears.

 After install Python open the terminal and execute the following commands: